 NOISE pollution has become a serious problem for the society.
 In India, with expanding vehicular population traffic noise levels have increased, which can cause serious health effects.
-The World Health Organization (WHO) recognized noise as one of the major pollutants affecting the health of the human population.
+The World Health Organization (WHO) recognized noise as one of the major pollutants affecting the health of the human population1.
 The major sources of noise pollution are: road traffic, rail, aircraft noise, construction noise, noise emitted from the industrial set-ups, honking noise from vehicles, noise emitted from household appliances, loudspeakers, community processions, etc. Road traffic noise has been observed to be the major source of noise pollution in most of these studies carried out in different parts of the world2-4.
 Long-term noise monitoring studies are required not only for ascertaining the magnitude of ambient levels, but also for devising suitable control action plans.
 The European Environmental Noise Directive 2002/49/EC relating to the assessment and management of environmental noise establishes that the member states should create noise maps for the parts of their territory in terms of singlenoise descriptors: day-evening-night level (L{den}) and night equivalent level (L{night}) respectively5.
 Implementing long-term and short-term noise monitoring strategies for measuring the ambient noise levels in various part of cities and planning of suitable abatement measures for reducing noise pollution in Indian cities are essential.
-The Central Pollution Control Board (CPCB), New Delhi, has initiated a National Ambient Noise Monitoring Network noise standards, ordinances and legislations.
-The Panel for Acoustics, Sound Insulation and Noise Control, CED
+The Central Pollution Control Board (CPCB), New Delhi, has initiated a National Ambient Noise Monitoring Network

-GoI in consultation with National Committee on Noise Pollution Control to formulate and revise the ambient monitoring data from major cities of India6-8.
+(NANMN) with an objective of collecting real-time noise monitoring data from major cities of India6-8.
 The network provides ambient noise level data which can be helpful in identification of noisy spots and adoption of suitable measures of abatement for noise pollution control.
 A retrospective view of the ambient noise standards and National Building Codes of India is required so as to ensure that the current standards, noise policies and legislations are suitable and effective enough to control noise pollution in India.
 The development of a validated road traffic noise model^{9,10} integrated with a GIS interface for developing noise maps for Indian cities shall be indispensable in conducting Environmental Impact Assessment (EIA) studies especially for new projects and development of 'smart cities' concept implemented recently by the Government of India (GoI).

 The objective of the present work is to study the status of policies and ordinances in the Indian scenario, and propose revisions for noise abatement and control based on the available knowledge on noise policies and regulations around the world11.
 This independent study is based on the available knowledge on noise policies and regulations followed around the world.
 It has nothing to do with any legal or Government body sponsoring the work, or accepting the conclusions of the present work.
-As such, in India, it is the prerogative of many Government agencies including CPCB, State Pollution Control Boards, Ministry of Environment and Forests (MoEF),

-46:P20, constituted by the Bureau of Indian Standards
+As such, in India, it is the prerogative of many Government agencies including CPCB, State Pollution Control Boards, Ministry of Environment and Forests (MoEF), GoI in consultation with National Committee on Noise Pollution Control to formulate and revise the ambient noise standards, ordinances and legislations.
+The Panel for Acoustics, Sound Insulation and Noise Control, CED 46:P20, constituted by the Bureau of Indian Standards